andrei-isvoran96/claude-ui/README.md

 - **History:** Claude Code stores sessions as JSONL files in `~/.claude/projects/`.
 Each file is a conversation — `history.ts` parses these, strips system-injected XML tags, and surfaces them in the sidebar.
 - **Resume:** Clicking a session restarts the PTY in that project's `cwd`, then waits for the shell prompt (detected via 200ms quiet period) before sending `claude --resume <session-id>`.

-## Contributing

-PRs welcome.
-The codebase is intentionally small — under 600 lines across all source files.

 ## License

 MIT